EncoreTechnologies/puppet-patching/REFERENCE.md

     list is set as the `uri` and not the `name`, in this case `name` will be `undef`.
  - `name` : use the `name` property on the Target, this is not preferred because `name` is usually a short name or nickname.
+ - `hostname`: use the `hostname` value to use host component of `uri` property on the Target this can be useful if VM name doesn't include domain name

 Default value: `undef`